 But Belgrade has agreed to an EU-brokered dialogue with Kosovo's ethnic Albanian leadership, aimed at normalizing relations, in order to advance Serbia's bid to join the EU.

-In an interview on February 5 with RFE/RL, Jahjaga expressed hope the meeting would contribute to better relations between the two neighbors.
+In an interview with RFE/RL ahead of the meeting, Jahjaga expressed hope the meeting would contribute to better relations between Serbs and Kosovars.

 Most member states of the EU are among some 100 countries that have recognized Kosovo's independence.

 Serbia lost control of Kosovo in the 1999 NATO air war.